 19. Check your Air filter

-With the increased heat during summer, the dirt and debris in the environment also increases particularly in more arid regions.
+With the increased heat during summer, the dirt and debris in the environment also increase, particularly in more arid regions.

 Many car owners neglect a dirty air filter.
 But a clean air filter is very important for the engine to function properly because accumulated dirt and debris rub on the metal parts of the engine causing them to wear away and may even have to be replaced.